eldoy/mongocore/README.md

 # Mongocore Ruby Database Driver
-A new MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight.
+A new MongoDB ORM implementation on top of the [latest MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight.

 The perfect companion for Rails, Sinatra, Susana or other Rack-based web frameworks.